jhaefele/build_guides/gogs_build.md

 ### Install `firewalld` Service (Optional)

-The firewall service should be installed on the box as part of the STIG, but in the even it isn't (the command to open the port will fail), install it using the instructions further below.
+The firewall service should be installed on the box as part of the STIG, but in the event it isn't (the command to open the port will fail), you'll need to install it:

 1. `$ sudo install -y firewalld`
 1. `$ sudo systemctl start firewalld`